 I serve the whole community of God's people, working with leadership teams, specific office-holders, and those in areas of practical ministry (eg. committee members, finance teams).
 I offer specialist support to Administrators and office and operational staff in churches.

 Boards and staffs of mission agencies

 Over the past few years some of my more detailed consultancies have been for Christian mission agencies, councils and theological colleges.
 Boards and Chief Executives are in great need of external, objective help on issues such as purpose and direction, people management and the effective handling of administration.
-But with a full diary my priority now has to be for specifically church-based work.
+However, I focus more on church work.

 I work throughout Great Britain and Ireland from a St Albans base.